radiovisual/jsnip-cli/readme.md

 **Note:** The React snippets are currently in a React Native flavor and the JavaScript is intended to reflect the ES2015 (ES6) syntax.

+If you want to get these snippets in Node, check out the API for this module: [jsnip](https://github.com/radiovisual/jsnip).

 ## Install

 Install the cli to use on the command line